pylhc/pylhc.github.io/docs/resources/templates.md

 # Templates

+A collection of useful templates.

+!!! warning
-Some of these templates are unofficial templates (marked), created for personal use.
+    Some of these are unofficial templates (marked), created for personal use.
     Even though they might look like official CERN resources, **they are not**.
     Please use responsibly.

 ## Presentations